rage/programming-23/data/part-10/3-oo-programming-techniques.md

             raise StopIteration
 ```

 The method `__iter__` initializes the iteration variable or variables.
 In this case it suffices to have a simple counter containing the index of the current item in the list.
-We also need the method `__next__` which returns the next item in the iterator.
+We also need the method `__next__`, which returns the next item in the iterator.
 In the example above the method returns the item at index `n` from the list within the Bookshelf object, and the iterator variable is also incremented.

 When all objects have been traversed, the `__next__` method raises the `StopIteration` exception.
 The process is no different from raising any other exceptions, but this exception is automatically handled by Python and its purpose is to signal to the code calling the iterator (e.g. a `for` loop) that the iteration is now over.

-Out Bookshelf is now ready for iteration, for example with a `for` loop:
+Our Bookshelf is now ready for iteration, for example with a `for` loop:

 ```python
 if __name__ == "__main__":